Lodging a building and plumbing application or extension of time

 Further information and information packs on how to lodge a plumbing applications can be located on the following links:

-- External Plumbing Government Forms - Plumbing and drainage approved forms from 1 July 2019
+- External Plumbing Government Forms - Pumbing and Draining Forms

 Commencing 1 July 2019, a plumbing permit takes effect the day of issue and ends two (2) years from this date.
 Under Section 43 of the Plumbing & Drainage Regulation 2019, an eligible person may apply to extend the term of the permit or apply for an amendment to the permit for no more than two (2) years.